Project-Sustain/intro_to_react/README.md

 # Task
 - The goal is to get familiar with JavaScript, React, and Material-UI
-- Create a list of all states.
+- Step 1: Create a list of all states, and display it on the page.
 Source file: `src/library/state_data.json`
-- When a state from the list is clicked, display a list of all counties in *that* state.
+- Step 2: When a state from the list is clicked, display a list of all counties in *that* state.
 County source file `src/library/county_data.json`
 - Notice that there is a field called `GISJOIN` associated with each entry in both of these files.
 You'll want to read the contents of these files into a data structure which you can search.
 The first 4 characters is a county's `GISJOIN` match it's associated state's `GISJOIN`.
 For example, Calhoun county's `GISJOIN` is "G0100150".
 We know this is in Alabama because Alabama's `GISJOIN` is "G010".
-- Allow the user to search for counties by name.
+- Step 3: Allow the user to search for counties by name.
 This involves a TextField that the user can type into, which filters the displayed counties.
 - Ask Matt any clarifying questions!
 Reach out on MS Teams, or email `asterix@rams.colostate.edu`

 # Read the Docs